Posted on September 22, 2017 in Blog

 Teens are also at risk for using ecstasy if they are already using other drugs or alcohol.
 Drugs like alcohol can lower teens’ inhibitions and make them more likely to accept drugs at parties or raves.
 Also, because ecstasy is a psychedelic drug like LSD and is often thought to have similar hallucinogenic effects as marijuana, teens may think that ecstasy is just like these more familiar drugs.

 Ecstasy is a dangerous drug and ecstasy addiction is a serious problem.
-If you or someone you care about may be suffering from ecstasy addiction, contact a mental health professional or call a drug helpline today.
+If you or someone you care about may be suffering from ecstasy addiction, it’s important to seek treatment.
+Contact a mental health professional or call a drug helpline today.

 Drug Enforcement Agency. (n.d.).
 Drug Fact Sheet: Ecstasy or MDMA. https://www.dea.gov/druginfo/drug_data_sheets/Ecstacy.pdf